KandyCoding/Projects/README.md

-# Projects
+Overview
-This repository contains basic Arduino and C++ code developed for my personal and university projects.
-The code focuses on fundamental concepts such as sensor integration, actuator control, and system logic, and was used to support hands-on prototyping and testing.
+This repository contains code written to support my personal and university projects

+Languages & Tools
+- Python
+- Arduino
+- C++
+- Sensors (IMU, ultrasonic, etc.)

+Purpose
+The code was developed to interface with hardware components, test system behaviour, and support iterative prototyping.